cyber-anubis/The-HACK-General-Purpose-Computer/Elementary Logic Gates/README.md

 # Project 1:
-Here I've built the specified logic gates by the project authors as well as additional logic gates designed by me to make it a lot easier.
+## Here I've built the specified logic gates by the project authors as well as additional logic gates designed by me to make it a lot easier.
-## Description:
-* Using HDL (Hardware Descriptive Language) in order to build elementary logic gates like And, Or, Not, Multiplexor, and more...
+Using HDL (Hardware Descriptive Language) in order to build elementary logic gates like And, Or, Not, Multiplexor, and more...